List of compositions by Johann Joachim Quantz: Flute concertos

 Like the flute sonatas, the concertos are numbered according to the catalogues contemporary to Quantz, especially the Catalogue des concertos pour le Nouveau Palais.
 Quantz composed the concertos Nos.
 1, 4–78, 80–85, 89 and 92–300.
 Frederick II composed only four concertos, Nos.
 87, 88, 90 and 91.
-The concerto No. 2 is by Carl Heinrich Graun.
+The concerto No. 2 is attributed on one source to Carl Heinrich Graun.
 As for the concertos Nos.
 3, 79 and 86, the composer remains unknown.

-The flute concertos are listed in two categories, whether or not a viola part is included in the string accompaniment.
+The flute concertos are listed in two categories, according to whether or not a viola part is included in the string accompaniment.

 Flute concertos without viola part

 Instrumentation: Flute, solo; 2 violins and basso continuo.